ithacagenerator/IG-3DP-Profiles/README.md

 #### Creality Ender 3 Fleet

 Ithaca Generator has a fleet of three fairly modified [Creality Ender 3](https://www.creality3dofficial.com/products/official-creality-ender-3-3d-printer) printers.
 These are easy to use and thoughtfully maintained machines used for teaching, training and can be rented out for extended use.
-These Enders run the original Creality Marlin fork.
+Most of our Enders run the original Creality Marlin fork.
 Interact with these printers via a Micro SD card and the clicky button Marlin graphical display.

 |**Ender 3**| [Website](https://www.creality3dofficial.com/products/official-creality-ender-3-3d-printer) |